Pooya-Jamshidi/pooya-jamshidi.github.io/index.md

-I am a Master Software Engineering Student in the Router lab at UT ECE, advised by [Prof. Nasser Yazdani](/).
+I am a Software Engineering (_MS.c._) Student in the Router lab at UT ECE, advised by [Prof. Nasser Yazdani](/).
 I am interested in Computer and Mobile Networks, Distributed Systems, Reinforcement and Federated Leaning.<br>

 ## Education